Introducing Core Web Vitals at Data4Life

 I made a chart of the largest images across the site, intending to compress and reupload each of them.
 This seemed like low-hanging fruit, but I quickly realized how time-consuming my manual approach was.
 Both the existing images and new images had to be compressed, leading to lots of repetitive tasks.
 To speed this up, we implemented a WebP plugin on Kirby, the content management system we use, which automated the process and tackled all of the images across the site.

-The second actionable item was to improve our cumulative layout shift, which we’ll explain in a future post.
+The second actionable item was to improve our Cumulative Layout Shift (CLS), which you can read about in this blog post).

 In conclusion, many companies have already increased their profit and engagement by improving their Core Web Vitals.
 It’s too early to see the impact of our efforts at Data4Life, but we’ll provide further updates on our Core Web Vitals in the coming months.